-One possible alternative for afore mentioned problems, is the use of modern and innovative electrotherapeutic medical devices.
-When implemented properly, use of various types of electrical currents, magnetic, electric and electromagnetic fields, allows for direct modification of cellular metabolism of both prokaryotes and eukaryotic cells.
+When implemented properly, use of various types of electrical currents, magnetic, electric and electromagnetic (EM) fields, allows for direct modification of cellular metabolism of both prokaryotic and eukaryotic cells.
 Additionally, problems with varying rate of absorption into various tissues inherent in both modern and traditional pharmacopeia based therapies are largely, although not entirely, overcome by using tissue-penetrating EM fields.
-Surely, it is quite possible to cause cellular damage if some basic rules are not observed but when implemented correctly new approach to medical therapies is indeed possible.
+A new approach to medical therapies is indeed possible.

 Scroll to top